Your Basket

 Mixing the pure form of the oil with other oils such as citronella or peppermint, could also be used to make your own homemade bug repellent spray to use at home.

-5. Controlling blood sugar levels
+5. Research on blood sugar levels

 Research into how eucalyptus oil works is ongoing, which means there is still quite a lot that remains unknown and a lot of exciting discoveries still to be uncovered.